Exchange Online Protection overview

 In a standalone scenario EOP provides cloud-based email protection for your on-premises Microsoft Exchange Server 2013 environment, legacy Exchange Server versions, or for any other on-premises SMTP email solution.

 As a part of Microsoft Exchange Online By default, EOP protects Microsoft Exchange Online cloud-hosted mailboxes.
+See Protect against threats for help configuring these Exchange Online capabilities.

 In a hybrid deployment EOP can be configured to protect your messaging environment and control mail routing when you have a mix of on-premises and cloud mailboxes.